-- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical trials; - the size of the study population for further analysis of the study's primary endpoints; - the acceptance by the FDA or comparable foreign regulatory authorities on the use of any of the non-invasive or other novel diagnostics or endpoints we incorporate into our clinical development to obtain initial market authorization; - obtaining regulatory approval to commence a trial; - reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining institutional review board, or IRB, or ethics committee approval at each site; - recruiting suitable patients to participate in a trial; - having patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - addressing patient safety concerns that arise during the course of a trial; - addressing any conflicts with new or existing laws or regulations; - adding a sufficient number of clinical trial sites; or - manufacturing sufficient quantities of our product candidates for use in clinical trials.
+- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical trials; - the size of the study population for further analysis of the study's primary endpoints; - the acceptance by the FDA or comparable foreign regulatory authorities on the use of any of the non-invasive or other novel diagnostics or endpoints we incorporate into our clinical development to obtain initial market authorization;

+- obtaining regulatory approval to commence a trial; - reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining institutional review board, or IRB, or ethics committee approval at each site; - recruiting suitable patients to participate in a trial; - having patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - addressing patient safety concerns that arise during the course of a trial; - addressing any conflicts with new or existing laws, regulations or governmental orders; - adding a sufficient number of clinical trial sites; or - manufacturing sufficient quantities of our product candidates for use in clinical trials.
-In addition, disruptions caused by the COVID-19 or any future pandemic may increase the likelihood that we encounter such difficulties or delays in initiating, enrolling, conducting, or completing our planned and ongoing clinical trials.

 We could also encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions at which such trials are being conducted, by a data monitoring committee, or DMC, for such trial or by the FDA or other regulatory authorities.
 Such authorities may suspend or terminate a clinical trial due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.

 Moreover, principal investigators for our clinical trials may serve as scientific advisors or consultants to us from time to time and receive compensation in connection with such services.
-Under certain circumstances, we may be required to report some of these relationships to the FDA or comparable foreign regulatory authority may conclude that a financial relationship between us and a principal investigator has created a conflict of interest or otherwise affected the interpretation of the trial.
+Under certain circumstances, we may be required to report some of these relationships to the FDA or comparable foreign regulatory authorities.
+The FDA or comparable foreign regulatory authority may conclude that a financial relationship between us and a principal investigator has created a conflict of interest or otherwise affected the interpretation of the trial.
 The FDA or comparable foreign regulatory authority may therefore question the integrity of the data generated at the applicable clinical trial site and the utility of the clinical trial itself may be jeopardized.
 This could result in a delay in approval, refusal to accept or rejection, of our marketing applications by the FDA or comparable foreign regulatory authority, as the case may be, and may ultimately lead to the denial of marketing approval of our product candidates.